What is Microgrid?

 Generally, the microgrid can be classified into two categories

-Off-grid microgrids are not directly connected to a grid and are of great help in the area where there is no access to a wide-area electrical grid but the significant need for electricity.
-Mostly off-grid microgrid is use
+Off-grid microgrid are not directly connected to a grid and are of great help in the area where there is no access to a wide-area electrical grid but the significant need for electricity.
+Mostly off-grid microgrid is use in island and remote areas

-On-grid microgrids are directly connected to a grid.
+On-grid microgrid are directly connected to a grid.
 Urban people do this to avoid power outages, increasing reliability, Hospitals, airports, university campuses and large industrial plants all utilize microgrid components to effectively integrate backup power generation into their electrical system.

 Advantages